avenix/WDK/README.md

 1. Select one or more input data files.
 2. Select where the segments should come from. *Manual annotations* creates segments from the range annotations and loads event annotations to create segments using the *ManualSegmentationStrategy*.
 The *Automatic segmentation* uses a preprocessing, event detection and segmentation algorithms selected over the user interface to create segments.
 3. (in Automatic segmentation mode) Select the signals to use, a preprocessing algorithm and (optionally) an event detection algorithm.
 4. Select a segmentation strategy and (optionally) a grouping strategy.
 Click the *Create* button.
 At this point the segments are created.
+A grouping strategy maps annotated labels to classes, usually by grouping different labels into classes.
-6. Select signals and classes to visualize and a plot style (i.e. overlapping or sequential).
+5. Select signals and classes to visualize and a plot style (i.e. overlapping or sequential).

 ![Data Annotation App](doc/images/2-VisualizationApp.png)